Noame95/Piano/README.md

 For easier compilation I made a build.bat

 - The piano is called a secret piano because I once wanted to add it to another project when pressing a single button.
 I moved on from this idea and made a regular piano like that.
+- In case there's a problem importing the assets, put all of the bmp files in the same directory as piano.asm and photo.asm then remove the assets folder.